HanaHrubesova/SQL-Murder-Mystery/README.md

 ```
 ![results of fourth query](https://github.com/HanaHrubesova/SQL-Murder-Mystery/blob/main/step_4.png)

-Interestingly, we got the same result with Monthy Schapiro's testimony.t.
+Interestingly, we got the same result with Monthy Schapiro's testimony.

 When the name *Jeremy Bowers* is input in the  *solution* table, the answer is :
 ![Murderer](https://github.com/HanaHrubesova/SQL-Murder-Mystery/blob/main/murderer.png)